samson-bakos/FormCheck/docs/data-collection.md

 UNDER CONSTRUCTION

-Current plan is to use the Instagram Public API to pull videos under the hastags 'squat' or 'squats' and manually annotate video.
+Current plan is to use the Instagram Public API to pull videos under the hastags 'squat' or 'squats' and manually annotate targets.

 Focus will begin with fault identification of squats only as proof of concept, as this is the more challenging of the two challenges (classifying lifts should be easier).